HOW DO I ENTER THE SAINTS ACADEMY?

 WHAT ARE THE BENEFITS OF BEING IN THE SAINTS ACADEMY?

 The opportunity to join the Saints Academy provides endless and unparalleled opportunities for a young player.
 The club can boast one of the best coaching teams in the country, both at a senior and Academy level, while the Saints' performance and conditioning team, analysis and facilities are second to none.
-Those facilities are, of course, all on site at Franklin's Gardens which remains unique amongst Aviva Premiership Rugby clubs.
+Those facilities are all on site at Franklin's Gardens which remains unique amongst Aviva Premiership Rugby clubs.
 Academy players get full use of the state-of-the-art gym and conditioning equipment, while also being placed on fitness and nutritional regimes that are implemented by the first team.

 Senior Academy players train full time alongside the senior squad, which boasts countless current internationals and players vastly experienced at the very pinnacle of the club game.
 The Junior Academy also receive similar opportunities to rub shoulders with the first team and experience the day to atmosphere of one of the leading professional rugby clubs in Europe.

-ARE ACADEMY PLAYERS CONTRACTED TO THE SAINTS?
+ARE ACADEMY PLAYERS CONTRACTED TO SAINTS?

 WILL I STILL GO TO SCHOOL OR COLLEGE?

 Yes.
-While education and qualifications can provide a fall back for those who don't make the grade, the Saints also believe that it is important for their players to have a focus and interest in something other than rugby.
+While education and qualifications can provide a fall back for those who don't make the grade, Saints also believe that it is important for their players to have a focus and interest in something other than rugby.
 By using education as a switch off from the game, young players can keep their minds fresh and also plan for their future after rugby.
 Even those who join the club full-time after school or college are encouraged to further their education and the club continues to help players who pursue a part-time university degree or course.

 CAN I STILL PLAY FOR MY SCHOOL OR CLUB?